muyangshi/GPD_ScaleMixture/GPDnotebook.md

       - ![alt text](image-125.png)
       - ![alt text](image-122.png)
       - ![alt text](image-126.png)
+      - [ ] reduce $Z$ block size to 1, if this works, consider smarter ways to block the $Z_t$'s.
+        - it looks like reducing block size of all helps.
+Need more time.
+If this does work, figure out other ways to block the $Z$
     - [ ] $\phi$, $\rho$, $\tau$, $S$, $Z$, GPD
   - [x] keep track of the acceptance rate?
     - to see if the $\hat{r}$ is constantly below $r_{opt}$ so the adaptive tuning keeps shrinking the proposal scalar variance $\sigma_m$